szrlee/szrlee.github.io/content/_index.md

       title: Research Highlights
       text: |-
         {{% callout note %}}
           I focus on algorithms and theory for **interactive agents** that operate continually in complex and uncertain environments.
 This work necessitates advancements in methods for knowledge and uncertainty representation, exploration, adaptation, and decision-making.
 To achieve these goals, I use and develop **fundamental tools** in probability, optimization, game theory, and information theory.
+The methods developed have been applied to gaming, human-AI alignment, and reliable operations.
 (See full publication list in the [resume](uploads/resume.pdf)).
           {{< spoiler text="Click to view the short research statement" >}}
           One notable project is "HyperAgent," designed to quantify and resolve epistemic uncertainty on optimal value $Q^\star$ for scalable real-time sequential decision-making.
 HyperAgent demonstrates significant gains in data and computational efficiency in large-scale deep reinforcement learning (RL) benchmarks, such as the Atari suite.
-It also has been demonstrated effectiveness in human-AI alignment and collaboration, like GPT-HyperAgent for content moderation with human feedback.
+It has also shown effectiveness in human-AI alignment and collaboration, such as GPT-HyperAgent for content moderation with human feedback.
 Theoretical analysis of HyperAgent confirms that with logarithmic per-step computational complexity, its performance matches exact Thompson sampling (TS) in linear contextual bandits and Randomized Least-Square Value Iteration (RLSVI) in tabular RL environments.
 This analysis is grounded in the first probability tool for sequential random projection that I developed.

           Currently, I am developing reliable and safe solutions for customer, healthcare, and business operations through inference-time algorithms.
 These algorithms leverage powerful cloud computing services on foundation models while augmenting necessary algorithmic modules in end devices.
-For example, controlling large language model (LLM) decoding towards high outcome feedback via learned $Q^\star$.
+For example, controlling large language model (LLM) decoding towards high outcome feedback and minimum constraint violations via learned $Q^\star$.

+          Another key area of my research is game-theoretic decision-making, focusing on minimizing adversarial regret in repeated unknown games.
+This includes learning to collaborate in traffic routing and compete in radar communications, resulting in significant budget savings.
+I have developed frameworks that synergies optimistic TS and hedge/regret-matching for opponent/structure-aware reward modeling and no-regret learning.

           ### Key Contributions
           - **HyperAgent**: Efficient, scalable real-time decision-making.
             - **Data and computation efficiency**: Significant gains in deep RL benchmarks.
             - **Applications**: Human-AI alignment, e.g., content moderation with human feedback.
-            - **Theoretical validation**: Matches performance of TS and RLSVI with logarithmic computational complexity.
+            - **Theory**: Matches performance of TS and RLSVI with logarithmic computational complexity, proved via fundamental probability tools I developed.
-          - **Reliable and Safe Solutions**: Customer, healthcare, and business operations.
+          - **Reliable and Safe Operations**: for customer, healthcare, and business services.
             - **Inference-time algorithms**: Leveraging cloud services and augmenting end devices.
-            - **Control of LLM decoding**: Guided by learned $Q^\star$ for high outcome feedback and few constraint violations.
+            - **Control of LLM decoding**: Guided by learned $Q^\star$ for high outcome feedback and minimum constraint violations.
+          - **Game-theoretic decision-making**: Minimizing adversarial regret in repeated unknown games.
+            - **Applications**: Collaboration in traffic routing and competition in radar communications, achieving significant budget savings.
+            - **Frameworks**: Optimistic TS for opponent/structure-aware reward modeling and hedge/regret-matching for no-regret learning.

           This research aims to advance the field of interactive agents, contributing to both theoretical understanding and practical applications.
           {{< /spoiler >}}
         {{% /callout %}}